LewisRa/pipelines-journeyman/Intro-to-DevOps-review.md

 # Misc. information

-In computing, ".bak" is a filename extension commonly used to signify a backup copy of a file.Database Applications like FoxPro and SQL Server use .bak files to back up their databases and other applications, like XML shell, create .bak files in their autosave process.[1]
-They do not get automatically deleted, so they need to be manually deleted after the process using it is stopped.
+In computing, ".bak" is a filename extension commonly used to signify a backup copy of a file.Database Applications like FoxPro and SQL Server use .bak files to back up their databases and other applications, like XML shell, create .bak files in their autosave process.They do not get automatically deleted, so they need to be manually deleted after the process using it is stopped.

-- install docker compose
-- install docker from website because most up to data

-- Host file can be a simple solution for a DNS server that converts IP addresses --> domanin

-**How to run programs in the background indefinitely when you are not logged into the server but the server is still running?**--> daemon/ service
-- rails server -d
-- forever?

 ---
 # Create and Start Web Server Using Nginx